DeNepo/study/notional-machines/README.md

 # Notional Machines

+what does it mean to learn a programming language and runtime environment?

+One workable answer is `to learn a "notional machine"`.

+A What?
+Just a fancy way of saying that you are comfortable using words and diagrams to explain what is happening inside of the computer at any point in time.
+A series of

+* visualizations
+* diagrams
+* refactoring techniques
+* vocabulary

-what does it mean to learn a programming language and runtime?
-It means to learn a "notional machine" - a series of visualizations, diagrams, refactoring techniques, and vocabulary that are accurate but manageable; correct enough that you can use them to predict program state, debug your projects, and accurately translate between diagrams & code.
+That are accurate but manageable; correct enough that you can use them to predict program state, debug your projects, and accurately translate between diagrams & code.
 But not so precise that you get lost in low-level implementation.

-A very important feature of a notional machine is that it does not attempt to describe the programming language as like something else.
-One easy danger when learning to program is to use analogies for familiarity.
+A very important feature of a notional machine is that it doesn't use analogies.
+It builds new intuitions based on how computers work, instead of building on old intuitions you already have about how the rest of the world works.

+An easy danger when learning to program is to use analogies for familiarity.
 This is especially dangerous because programming languages & computers are not like other things you know!
 Any intuitions built off of previous experience will be misleading and can make learning more difficult in the long run.

 Using a common set of visualization tools, and correct vocabulary from day 1 is super important.
 Building up a correct understanding from nothing is only realistic when you, your peers and your coaches all discuss the same visuals with the same vocabulary.